 Introduction to Whitehall

 I’m currently working towards management, I have some tough targets to get there but I’m confident that I will make it.
 I need to be fully self-sufficient and not rely on my manager and achieve my competencies and money targets.
-I also plan to support and develop my team from good, to great, I take pride in seeing them grow into their roles and as people.
+I also plan to support and develop my team from good to great.
+I take pride in seeing them grow into their roles and as people.

-I was working in the SAP team before starting IT Perm alongside Tara and Wes in 2015.
+I was working in the SAP team before starting in IT Perm alongside Tara and Wes in 2015.
 Delving into a new market for the business was a challenge, proving to candidates, clients and colleagues that we were capable of being successful.
-In the first six months we were handling small numbers of jobs, delivering them with the best possible service to build on success.
+In the first six months, we were handling small numbers of jobs, delivering them with the best possible service to build on success.
 There were times when we hit rock bottom, Tara and I would need to remind ourselves of why we began this journey.
 We wanted to build a reputation for IT at Whitehall and we didn’t want to let anyone down.

-Whitehall gives you the opportunity to drive your own career, if you want to progress the support is there to make it happen.
+Whitehall gives you the opportunity to drive your own career.
+If you want to progress the support is there to make it happen.
 New starters begin their journey with us in Boot Camp – where they spend their first week being introduced to the company and the fundamentals of their roles.
 They then join their teams where they receive support from their team leader and manager.
 Training is continued throughout your career, I have weekly meetings with Wes and a monthly review where we discuss any concerns, performance and development opportunities.

 For new recruiters

 When you’re finding it hard, remind yourself of why you chose to get into recruitment.
 Whether it was to be able to help people or if it was for the financial rewards, resilience is key to being successful in this industry.
 The first twelve months are hard but with time it becomes easier, but never easy.
 It will begin to click into place; every successful placement will push you closer to the next one and when you make those placements the feeling is amazing.